-Let the sparks begin for this amazing subject that allows students to experience the fabrication trade through a hands-on learning approach that promotes student creativity and critical thinking.
+Description of the Learning: Let the sparks begin for this amazing subject that allows students to experience the fabrication trade through a hands-on learning approach that promotes student creativity and critical thinking.
 Students will use a range of fabrication techniques to manufacture various models out of metal.
-Through self-generated research, students design their model in detail prior to construction using a computeraided drafting system.
+Through self-generated research, students design their model in detail prior to construction using a computer-aided drafting system.
 Fabrication incorporates numerous engineering skills such as welding, plasma cutting, folding, bending and a rage of power tool operations, such as angle grinding and cutting.
-Fabrication encourages students to adopt problem- solving techniques throughout the design and construction of their chosen model.
-This is a great subject for those possibly interested in the fabrication trade and is a great way to prepare for VET Engineering.
+Fabrication encourages students to adopt problem-solving techniques throughout the design and construction of their chosen model.
+This is a subject suited to students interested in the fabrication trade and is a great way to prepare for VET Engineering.